remarkjs/vscode-remark/readme.md

 ## Compatibility

-This extension is compatible with Visual Studio Code versions 1.46.0 and greater.
+This extension is compatible with Visual Studio Code versions 1.67.0 and greater.

-Projects maintained by the unified collective are compatible with all maintained versions of Node.js.
-As of now, that is Node.js 12.20+, 14.14+, and 16.0+.
-Our projects sometimes work with older versions, but this is not guaranteed.

 ## Security